Dr Victoria Parker

 I obtained a MA in Neuroscience and medical degree from The University of Cambridge in 2011.
 Following qualification, I moved to Sheffield to commence clinical training and entered the Speciality training programme in Obstetrics and Gynaecology in 2013.

 My research interests lie within the rare, but important condition Gestational Trophoblastic Disease.
-I am primarily interested in improving the diagnosis and management of patients diagnosed with this condition, particularly the malignant form, Gestational Trophoblastic Neoplasia.
-I have a broader interest in Gynaecological Oncology and biomarkers of disease, such as microRNA.
+I lead both qualitative and quantitative research designed to improve and personalise the diagnosis and management of patients diagnosed with this condition, including the malignant subtype Gestational Trophoblastic Neoplasia.
+I have a broader interest in Gynaecological Oncology, Placenta accreta spectrum disorder, and biomarkers of disease, such as circulating microRNA and their role in disorders of male and female reproductive health.

 Show: Featured publications All publications